nguyenanhnhan/Attire/docs/index.md

 ```

-Next add the view without specifing the directory app:
+Next add the view without specifing the directory app and the extension:

 ```php
 <?php defined('BASEPATH') OR exit('No direct script access allowed');